tbklang/documentation/docs/language/39-pointers.md

 Pointers are just like any other variable one would declare but what is important is that their values can be used in certain operations.
-A pointer's value is an address of another variable and one can use a pointer to indirectly refer to such a variable and indirectly fetch or update its value.
+A pointer’s value is an address of another variable and one can use a pointer to indirectly refer to such a variable and indirectly fetch or update its value.

-A pointer type is written in the form of `<type>*`, for example one may write `int*` which is read as "a pointer to an `int`".
+A pointer type is written in the form of `<type>*`, for example one may write `int*` which is read as “a pointer to an `int`”.

-TODO: All pointers are 64-bit values - the size of addresses on one's system.
+TODO: All pointers are 64-bit values - the size of addresses on one’s system.

 ### Pointer syntax